Aksharit: Game rules

-Designed for 2–8 players, above 10 years of age.
+The senior version was designed for 2–8 players, above 10 years of age.
 Players have to form meaningful words on the board, given the constraints.
 Each player earns points on the basis of the word formed.
 There are specific points for each akshara tile.
 There are various positions on the board which lets the player earn point bonuses.
 The game ends when all the tiles supplied have been exhausted and the player with the highest points wins.

-Chotu Aksharit (junior version)

-Designed for 2–8 players, below 10 years of age.
-It is designed like a cross word, where players need to match the correct akshara printed on the board, with the corresponding akshara tile to form words.
+The junior version was designed for 2–8 players, below 10 years of age.
+It is designed like a crossword, where players need to match the correct akshara printed on the board, with the corresponding akshara tile to form words.
 Each word has a corresponding picture to help children remember the word meaning.
-Depending upon the words formed they advance a commensurately on a board and the first player to reach the end of the board is declared the winner.
+Depending upon the words formed they advance on a board and the first player to reach the end of the board is declared the winner.